ymhuang0808/generator-electron-vuejs/README.md

 # generator-electron-vuejs
-A Yeomen generator for Electron and Vue.js with Gulp
+A Yeoman generator for Electron and Vue.js with Gulp

 ## Developing features
  * Routing